 Celebrated each year on 20 November, World Children's Day marks the date in 1959 when the UN General Assembly adopted the Declaration on the Rights of the Child.
-Exactly 30 years later, the same coalition adopted the Convention on the Rights of the Child, which we have come to know more commonly as the UNCRC(this will open in a new window).
+Exactly 30 years later, the same coalition adopted the Convention on the Rights of the Child, which we have come to know more commonly as the UNCRC.
 Countries across the world, including Scotland and the UK, have signed up to this, committing to make children's rights a priority in law, policy and service provision.
 There is even a possibility that the UNCRC will become enshrined in Scots law in the near future.

 The first Article of the UNCRC states that children should know about the convention and the rights within it and that grown-ups have a responsibility to help children understand their rights.
 However, this can feel like a big and abstract concept for practitioners, parents and carers to explain to children, particularly in the early years.
 How do we begin to open up these conversations about rights in a way that is fun, engaging and age appropriate?
 At Bookbug, we believe that picture books are the best place to start, so we've created some top tips for using them to explore the UNCRC.

 When helping younger children understand their rights, it is okay if we don't directly mention the word 'rights' or use picture books specifically relating to the UNCRC (although many lovely ones do exist – take a look at our book list for inspiration).
 We can take a holistic and informal approach, whether as part of the early years curriculum or choosing books and activities for the home.
 The Children's Parliament explains children's rights as things that all children need to feel healthy, happy and safe.
 That gives us lots of scope for fun and creativity when exploring children's rights with our little ones!